How to Create a Virtual Corkboard for Your Novel in Scrivener

 When it comes to your writing projects, you can now create and work with virtual index cards by utilizing Scrivener’s Corkboard Mode — and you’ll never have to worry about misplacing your physical cards again.
 Not sure how to access, utilize, or customize this epic Scrivener feature?
 Let’s dive in deep!

-Today’s video lesson and transcript are excerpted from our full-length Storytelling With Scrivener video tutorial course, available now.
+Today’s video lesson and transcript are excerpted from our full-length Storytelling With Scrivener video tutorial course (note: this course is now retired).
 If you’re unsure if Scrivener is the right program for you, make sure to give this article in our Scrivener blog series a read.

 (Note: This video lesson uses Scrivener 3 for Mac.
 Features & interface details may vary if you’re using a different version.)

-In the last lesson in our course (“Working In Corkboard Mode” — available here), we discussed the first Scrivener feature that provides an easy overview of your entire project: Outliner Mode.
+In the last lesson in our course (“Working In Corkboard Mode”), we discussed the first Scrivener feature that provides an easy overview of your entire project: Outliner Mode.
 In today’s lesson, we’re going to break down the second feature that provides a fantastic look at your project as a whole, and that is Corkboard Mode.

 #1: Accessing Corkboard Mode